phpbench/phpbench/docs/reports.rst

 Reports
 =======

-PHPBench includes a primitive reporting framework.
-It allows for :doc:`report generators <report-generators>` which generate *reports* from one or more benchmarking suite results.
+PHPBench includes reporting framework. :doc:`Report generators <report-generators>` provide report data which can subsequently be rendered by :doc:`report renderer

-Reports can be generated for each ``run`` that your perform, or using historical data by using the ``report`` command.

-The reports are then *renderered* using a :doc:`report renderer
-<report-renderers>` to various outputs (e.g. console, HTML, markdown, CSV).
+<report-renderers>`.

 This chapter will deal with generating reports and assume that the ``console`` renderer is used.